theflyoccultist/pwatgame/README.md

 - **Game Modes**:
   Each level has different data, with slightly increasing difficulty and a different miniboss with different behavior for each level.

   - **Default Deathless mode**: Complete all four levels at once.
-If you run out of health, you will simply restart from that specific level.
+If you run out of health, you will have to restart all over from level 1 again.
 Access it by selecting "Play Game" in the Main Menu.
-  - **Level Selection Screen**: Start from a specific level.
+  - **Play From Level**: Start from a specific level.
 Access it by selecting "Select Level" in the Main Menu.
+If you run out of health, you will simply restart from that level.

 - **Music Composed and Arranged by myself**: The sound effects were picked up from opengameart.org, but I composed the soundtrack that you can hear throughout the game.